HOTL_walk

 SPRING: We had a wonderful time visiting Quail Ridge Reserve and helping with restoration through stabilizing an erosion gully and clearing roadways of fallen trees.
 After the day's work, participants enjoyed a refreshing dip at the local swimming hole and a delicious dinner cooked by our very talented Dylan Moore with the 360 views overlooking gorgeous Quail reserve.
 On Sunday, participants went on a herpetology walk, where you can momentarily flip over boards that provide habitat and shelter for different herps and animals.
 Like all of our trips, there was zero cost to participants and this trip in particular was sponsored by the Student Equity in Mental Health Programming Award.
 Our May outtake survey revealed the amazing impacts that our year-round trips have on participants’ including: an essential feeling of connection to a tangible community, feeling inspired by others’ shared passion for the environment, feeling a greater sense of purpose and connection to nature, and feeling more optimistic and motivated in general.

 It’s amazing what can happen when we connect with each other outdoors.
-This trip was a beautiful way to wrap up the year, and we are so grateful for our HOTL community.
-Stay tuned for our trips in the 2024-2025 year!
+We are so grateful for our HOTL community!